JOJ0/synadm/README.md

 ## Update

-For updating an installation done with PyPI
+For updating an installation done with PyPI:

 ```
 pip3 install synadm --upgrade